Tapfuma01/todo-app/README.md

 ### Installing
 There is no installation required
 ## Deployment
-to deploy it live you need xamp to access apache server
+To deploy it live you need xamp to access apache server
 ## Built With
 * VISUAL STUDIO CODE
 ## Authors